saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 ### `download`

-__Description__: Allows you to define configuration relative to artifacts downloads.
+__Description__: Specifies the settings related to downloading artifacts from tests run by `saucectl`.

 __Type__: *object*